ultralytics/ultralytics/docs/en/datasets/multitask/index.md

 ### Ultralytics YOLO format

-The dataset label format used for training YOLO pose models is as follows:
+The dataset label format used for training YOLO multitask models is as follows:

 1. One text file per image: Each image in the dataset has a corresponding text file with the same name as the image file and the ".txt" extension.
 2. One row per object: Each row in the text file corresponds to one object instance in the image.